Puppy Growth Chart

 As you're getting your puppy acclimated to your household and trying to figure out just how much food to feed him/her, we HIGHLY recommend that you follow the weight chart below to avoid putting on too much weight too quickly.
 Excessive feedings can cause problems down the road.

-We keep our puppies on Kirkland Puppy kibble (Chicken n Pea Formula):
+We keep our puppies on Diamond Puppy Kibble found at Tractor Supply:

 Here is the transition process to use when changing your dog’s food:

 Week 1: all old food

 Week 2: 75% old food, 25% new food